wurmlab/SBC361-programming-in-R/2017/practical1.md

 #### Q6.
 Add three additional columns to the `reptile_data` table:
 * one containing only the identifier numbers (e.g. 1423 without the “ID”)
-* one column containing only the genus (e.g. Bellatorias)
+* one column containing only the genus (e.g. "Bellatorias")
-* one containing only the species (excluding the subspecies, e.g. we want to read tympanum)
+* one containing only the species (excluding the genus name and the subspecies name, e.g. we want to read "tympanum")

 Hint - try to decompose this task, the solution is not a “one-liner”.
 Make use of the functions you have just learnt and focus on extracting the numbers, genus, and species, rather than the “add new columns” bit.